KittyGiraudel/sass-guidelines/index.md

 Because of this, Sass *also* does not require strings to be quoted.
 Even better (and *luckily*, you'll concede), a quoted string is strictly equivalent to its unquoted twin (e.g. `'abc'` is strictly equal to `abc`).

 That being said, languages that do not require strings to be quoted are definitely a minority and so, **strings should always be wrapped with single quotes** in Sass (single being easier to type than double on *qwerty* keyboards).
 Besides consistency with other languages, including CSS' cousin JavaScript, there are several reasons for this choice:

+> Color names are also a serious pitfall when using unquoted strings in SassScript.
+If you just write `black`, that's treated as a color object, not a string, which can cause unexpected behavior.

 * most syntax highlighters will choke on unquoted strings;
 * it helps general readability;